Type text, add images, blackout confidential details, add comments, highlights and more.

 We've got more versions of the Time Period of Invoice: form.
 Select the right Time Period of Invoice: version from the list and start editing it straight away!

+Common invoice timeframes for payment include 14 days, 30 days, 60 days and 90 days.
 Typically, the standard term of payment is 30 days or less, but you can choose any amount of time for your term.
 Online invoicing makes paying faster and easier for customers to pay quicker.

-What is the period of an invoice?
+What is a billing period on an invoice?

 Related Searches